 Ease of Doing Business in

-This page summarizes Doing Business data for Cebu City.
+This page summarizes Subnational Doing Business in Philippines 2011 data for Cebu City.
 The first table shows its rank among 25 cities/regions in Philippines.
 The rest of the tables summarize the key indicators for each topic and benchmark against regional and high-income economy (OECD) averages.

 See who contributed to the subnational report in Philippines